 At line 22, we call for_all, providing explicit instantiations for its type and predicate parameters, α and P respectively.
 We apply checkNC to r.u; project p.authors; and pass both to for_all.
 The projections here are safe since the type of for_all is pure, and hence does not create any unsafe aliases to p.
 Additionally, since the user type is immutable, it is always safe to project r.u.
-If the no-conflict check fails, we return r to the caller.
+If the noconflict check fails, we return r to the caller.
 Otherwise, we update the paper, adding the new review r to p.revs and returning None.
 The update uses FX's swap command, c.f :=: v, which replaces the f field of c with the value v and returns the original contents of c.f.
 We first swap out the original list of reviews from p; add our new review to it; and then swap the extended list back in.
-Note that it would also be safe to project p.revs and use it in a normal assignment p.revs := Cons r p.revs, since this creates no aliases.
+Note that it here would have been safe to project p.revs and use it in a normal assignment p.revs := Cons r p.revs, since this creates no aliases.
 Projections of fields that contain primitive or immutable types are also safe.
+However, swap is the appropriate primitive for languages with linearity (Ahmed et al. 2007) or affinity.
+Our technical report discusses these and other conditions under which projections and assignments are acceptable, and shows how they can be encoded in FINE.

 In both branches of add_review, the mutable object r is stored within another object-in the then-branch, within p; in the else-branch, in the returned option object.
 Since creating unrestricted aliases to mutable objects is forbidden, and the caller retains a reference to r, we need to indicate to the caller that its reference r is invalidated.
-We use the absence of a sub-term t(r) in the postcondition to indicate that r is invalidated in the post-state, i.e., that it may no longer be used by the caller.
-By contrast, the type of upd_review shows that the review r is still accessible to the caller by mentioning $s_2(r)$ in its post-condition.
-Currently, FX cannot express that a reference has been conditionally consumed, e.g., returning a boolean success code b from add_review to indicate in the postcondition that r is consumed only if b=true.
+We use the absence of a sub-term t(r) in the post-condition to indicate that r is invalidated in the post-state, i.e., that it may no longer be used by the caller.
+By contrast, the type of upd_review shows that the review r is still accessible to the caller by mentioning s2(r) in its post-condition.
+Currently, FX cannot express that a reference has been conditionally consumed, e.g., returning a boolean success code b from add_review to indicate in the post-condition that r is consumed only if b=true.

-2.3 Verifying FX programs via translation to Fine
+2.3 Verifying FX programs via translation to FINE

-This section sketches the translation of FX to Fine.
+This section sketches the translation of FX to FINE.
 The main idea is to thread record values corresponding to mutable objects through the program in a purely functional style.
 For this functional translation to be sound, we also thread affine capabilities for each object to render stale record values unusable.
-As discussed in §1, by making the capabilities affine, while giving record values -kinded types, we circumvent the no-affine-indices restriction and give precise refinement types (corresponding to object invariants, pre- and postconditions) to the functional translation of imperative FX code.
-As a result, we can rely on Fine's automated refinement type checking system to verify FX programs.
+As discussed in $\S1$, by making the capabilities affine, while giving record values \star -kinded types, we circumvent the no-affine-indices restriction and give precise refinement types (corresponding to object invariants, pre- and post-conditions) to the functional translation of imperative FX code.
+As a result, we can rely on FINE's automated refinement type checking system to verify FX programs.